Charge Management

 Available chargers displayed in the Tenix Charge dashboard for controlled depot sharing

-The Energy as a Service module offers controlled access, transparent reporting, and simple administration for charging external fleets.
-Existing internal processes remain unchanged.
-External charging is managed entirely in Tenix Charge, removing manual steps and the need for multiple systems.
+The Energy as a Service module supports controlled access, transparent reporting, and simple administration for charging external fleets.
+With Depot Sharing in Tenix Charge, existing internal processes remain unchanged, ensuring that core operations are not disrupted.
+External charging is managed entirely within the platform, removing manual steps and eliminating the need for multiple systems.

-Depot Sharing lets operators decide how and when their infrastructure is shared.
-By managing all activity through the same platform that runs daily charging operations, bus services remain the clear priority, and depot operations stay predictable and undisturbed.
+Operators can decide exactly how and when their infrastructure is shared.
+By managing all activity through the same system that runs daily charging operations, bus services remain the clear priority.
+This is a key advantage of Depot Sharing in Tenix Charge: sharing capacity without introducing operational uncertainty.

 Share Capacity Without Adding Complexity